keylime/keylime/README.md

-As an example, the following command tells keylime to provision a new agent at 127.0.0.1 with UUID D432FBB3-D2F1-4A97-9EF7-75BD81C00000 and talk to a cloud verifier at 127.0.0.1.
-Finally it will encrypt a file called filetosend and send it to the agent allowing it to decrypt it only if the configured TPM policy (in `/etc/keylime.conf`) is satisfied:
+As an example, the following command tells keylime to provision a new agent at 127.0.0.1 with UUID D432FBB3-D2F1-4A97-9EF7-75BD81C00000 and talk to a verifier at 127.0.0.1.
+Finally it will encrypt a file called `filetosend` and send it to the agent allowing it to decrypt it only if the configured TPM policy (in `/etc/keylime.conf`) is satisfied: